-The bargraph display is a 51 segment red or green bargraph that can display the signal from any of four channels or the result of a processed input signal.
+The bargraph display is a 101 segment red, green, or tri-color bargraph that can display the signal from any of four channels or the result of a processed input signal.
 The bargraph display is known as the secondary display during programming.